CindyZhou2003/mymkdocs/docs/abroad/IELTs_writing.md

 -----------------------------

-**In many countries, people are now living longer than ever before.
+**2. In many countries, people are now living longer than ever before.
 Some people say an ageing population creates problems for governments.
 Other people think there are benefits if society has more elderly people.
 To what extent do the advantages of having an ageing population outweigh the disadvantages?**

 efore.
 While some people suggest the ageing population leads to problems for the government, others maitain it's beneficial to have more elderly poeple.
 On one hand, a vast number of elderly people create a significant financial burden for the government and the young.
 The government has to impose more taxes on young people mainly due to the social security for the elderly including pensions and healthcare fees to ensure their life quality.
 Meanwhile, the ageing population may lead to a lack of labor because the base population doesn;t change a lot but the proportion of the young is relatively low.
 Therefore, there're plenty of vacant positions in the workforce.
 This may contribute to the decline of the economy and the stagnancy of development, which the government has to introduce policies such as encouraging migrants to deter from getting worse.